rui314/mold/README.md

   computed by applying a cryptographic hash function (e.g. SHA-1) to an output file.
 But it adds an extra time for linking because a linker has to compute a SHA-1 checksum after the actual linking is done.
-We should instead compute a SHA-1 for a tuple of (all input files, command line options, linker version) as a build-id.
+We should instead compute a SHA-1 for the tuple of (all input files, command line options, linker version) as a build-id.

 - [Intel Threading Building